Reproduction frequency and offspring survival decline in elephant seals past prime age

 The observed pup production (in the age-structured population) is:

-Where \(\pi_1\) is pup production per mother per year by the age-structured population. \(a\) is age, \(b\) is estimated breeding percentage, and \(n\) is the number of mothers in that age class.
+Where \(F\) represents fertility, described by pup production per mother per year by the age-structured population. \(a\) is age, \(b\) is estimated breeding percentage, and \(n\) is the number of mothers in that age class.

 Hypothetical pup production in a non-senescing population is: